trailangeles/trailangeles/src/posts/detailed-bobcat-fire-closure-map-updated-april-2022.md

 Volunteer groups such as the [Lowelifes](https://trailangeles.org/volunteer-groups/lowelifes-respectable-citizens-club/), [Mt.
 Wilson Bicycling Association](https://trailangeles.org/volunteer-groups/mt-wilson-bicycling-association/) and [Bear Canyon Trail Crew](https://trailangeles.org/volunteer-groups/bearcanyontrailcrew/) are hard at work lately to reopen the damaged trails in the new closure zone.

-All trail work in the Angeles National Forest and San Gabriel National Monument is performed by volunteer groups like these, please consider joining on one of their upcoming outings!
+Want to help?
+All trail work in the Angeles National Forest and San Gabriel National Monument is performed by volunteer groups like these.
+Please consider joining on one of their upcoming outings by checking out our [list of volunteer groups](https://trailangeles.org/volunteer-groups/).
+You can also subscribe to the bi-monthly volunteer newsletter at the bottom of this page.

 <iframe width="1024" height="690"
 src="https://caltopo.com/m/KAD00" frameborder="0" allowfullscreen></iframe>